 Leverage Device Capabilities

-A mobile app has access to device’s inbuilt features (camera, location etc) and this helps to enhance customer experience.
+A mobile app has access to the device’s inbuilt features (camera, location, etc) and this helps to enhance the customer experience.
 Let’s for example, take push notifications.
-These can be sent at any time and users don't have to be surfing the mobile app or using their devices to receive them.
+These can be sent any time and users don't have to be surfing the mobile app or using their devices to receive them.
 They can show the latest sports scores, download coupon, or let a user know about an event, such as a flash sale.